 As a general rule, most students who do not change divisions or who do not attempt to accelerate their graduation are able to satisfy residency requirements.
 Students considering a transfer among divisions of the university or acceleration of graduation date should consult with the Office of the Registrar and obtain a comprehensive information sheet from that office.

-Students are expected to attend classes regularly, a minimum of 75 percent of the time, to receive credit.
+Students are expected to attend classes regularly to receive credit.
 If a student accumulates an excessive number of absences without good cause, such as illness, he or she may be denied credit for that semester or be barred from taking a final examination in the particular course or courses.
-Excessive absence means failure to attend a substantial number of classes, indicating a lack of seriousness of purpose on the part of the student.
-Faculty members may set more stringent standards as a matter of discretion, in which case the more stringent standard will apply.
+Excessive absence means failure to attend a substantial number of classes indicating a lack of seriousness of purpose on the part of the student.

 Full-time students may not engage in employment in excess of twenty hours per week.
 Students who are employed in excess of twenty hours per week must register for the part-time program.
 WCL policy permits full-time students to undertake a maximum of ten hours per week of employment during the first-year academic semesters, after obtaining permission from either the Associate Dean of Student Affairs or a WCL full-time resident (non-visitor) faculty member who currently is teaching or has taught the student.
 The approved form signed by the student and the certifying professor or dean of students will be filed with the Office of Student Affairs.